Do you generally use alcohol or drugs more than once a week?

 Still sniffling, Ellie bent gracefully at the waist—she’d gotten her ease in the physical world from her father, who ran and ice-skated and, unlike me, did not inhabit a universe where the furniture seemed to reposition itself just so I could trip over or bang into it.
 I watched as she eased each zipper on her high-tops down, slid her foot out of her right shoe, pulled off her pink sock, and laid it carefully on top of the sneaker.
 Off came the left shoe.
 Off came the left sock.
 I sat down in the plastic chair as Ellie moved on to her cardigan.
 I had never mistreated her while under the influence.
 I’d never yelled (well, not scary-yelling), or been rough, or told her that she needed to put on her goddamn clothes this century, because we couldn’t be late for school again, because I couldn’t sit through another lecture about Your Responsibilities to Stonefield: A Learning Community (calling it just a “school,” I supposed, would have failed to justify its outrageous tuition).
 It was the opposite.
 The pills calmed me down.
 They gave me a sense of peace.
 When I swallowed them, I felt like I could accomplish anything, whether it was writing a post about the rising costs of fertility treatments or getting my daughter to school on time.

 “Mom-MEE.”
 I looked at Ellie.
 Glory be, she’d gotten all the way down to her Disney Princess underpants.
 I held open the gown.
 She made a face.
 “Just try it,” I said.
 Finally, with the hauteur of a high-fashion model being forced to don polyester, she slipped her arms through the sleeves and permitted me to knot the ties in the back while she pinched the fabric between her fingertips, holding it ostentatiously away from her body, making sure the tag wouldn’t touch her.
 She retrieved my iPad and cued up Les Miz.
 I went back to my quiz.
 Have you ever used more than you could afford?
 Hardly.
 My doctors would write me prescriptions.
 My copay was fifteen dollars a bottle.
-But it was true that the bottles were no longer lasting as long as they were supposed to, and I spent what was beginning to feel like a lot of time figuring out how many pills I had left and which doctor I hadn’t called in a while and whether the pharmacist was looking at me strangely because I was picking up Vicodin two or three times a week.
+But it was true that the bottles were no longer lasting as long as they were supposed to, and I spent what was beginning to feel like a lot of time figuring out how many pills I had left and which doctor I hadn’t called in a while and whether the pharmacist was looking at me strangely because I was picking up yet another bottle of Vicodin.

 Have you ever planned not to use that day but done it anyway?